AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 This function measures 2-port S-parameters (S11, S21, S22) with magnitude in dB and phase in degrees using a Vector Network Analyzer (VNA).
 Depending on the `smoothingPercentage` input, the function reads either smoothed or raw measurement data.

 - **Smoothed Data**: If smoothing is enabled (smoothingPercentage > 0), the function retrieves the smoothed magnitude and phase data.
-- **Raw Data**: If smoothing is disabled (smoothingPercentage = 0), the function retrieves raw data in the form of complex S-parameters and calculates the magnitude and phase from the complex data.
+- **Raw Data**: If smoothing is disabled (smoothingPercentage = 0), the function retrieves raw data in the form of complex S Parameters and calculates the magnitude and phase from the complex data.

 ```{admonition} Input Parameters
 :class: tip